 6. Raine Grants to assist individual staff working in UK museums (up to £500).

 One deadline: 30 June each year.

-7. Pasold Fellowships in collaboration with the Victoria and Albert Museum and the Museum of London (up to £1,500).
+7. Pasold Fellowships in collaboration with the Victoria and Albert Museum (up to £1,500).

 THE CRITERIA APPLIED IN JUDGING RESEARCH GRANT APPLICATIONS